Monika-Singh12/1Mg-Homeopathic---project/README.md

 2. Data was too big to retreive , several times we got disconnected with the company's server .
 3. Requirement of a stable network.
 4. Face off with the real life project was challenging but got our hands on the tools well.
+## Future Scope
+1. Real-time Data Updates
+2. User-Friendly Web Interface
+3. Machine Learning Predictions
+4. Integration with Inventory Management Systems
+## Conclusion
+In summary, this project has successfully demonstrated the power of web scraping and data analysis in providing valuable insights into the homoeopathic medicine market on the Tata 1mg platform.
+Through meticulous data extraction, cleaning, and exploratory analysis, we have uncovered essential information that can greatly benefit individuals planning to venture into the online medical store business.
 # Thank You